-During the term of this agreement, the City shall implement a sSick leave benefits will be accrued on an hour by hour basis with accruals system that entitles employees to earn sick leave for every one hour paid time based on the employees' standard work week earned for each hour paid.
+Sick leave benefits will be accrued on an hour by hour basis with accruals earned for each hour paid.
 Paid time/ status excludes any overtime and/or compensatory time worked.
 Employees shall accrue at the appropriate rate as follows:

-Employee's Standard Hourly Accrual Maximum Yearly
+Employee's Standard Work Week Hourly Accrual Rate Maximum Yearly Accrual

-Work Week Rate Accrual

 36 Hours Per Week .0481 90 Hours

+37.5 Hours Per Week .0462 90 Hours

+38 Hours Per Week .0486 96 Hours

+40 Hours Per Week .0462 96 Hours

 Paid time excludes any overtime and/or compensatory time worked.
-The City agrees to provide EUPA with at least 30 days advanced notice before implementing this change.